hiroyuki-kasai/RSOpt/README.md

 Release Notes
 --------------
 * Version 1.0.3 (May 31, 2019)
-    - The paper informaiton of R-SVRG is updated.
+    - Some paper informaiton are updated.
 * Version 1.0.2 (Sep.
 13, 2018)
     - MC problem (with Jester dataset) example is added.
 * Version 1.0.1 (July 20, 2018)